CHC30113 Certificate III in Early Childhood Education and Care

 - Collect more than $1500 in advance from a student, following commencement of enrolment

 Where a unit or cluster of units exceed $1000 or $1500 above, the ‘pay as you study’ monthly payment plan will apply or alternative payment arrangements can be made through the Executive Manager Finance.

 Applications for consideration of severe financial hardship will be managed by the Executive Manager Finance and determined on an Individual basis, taking into account all circumstances.
 Fee Waivers will follow the requirements for fee waiver assessments of VET Fees and Charges Policy Attachment C.

 The applicant needs to establish with documentation that severe financial hardship would result (after reasonable expenses are deducted from income) if Meerilinga pursued the recovery of a fee.

 At the sole discretion of the Chief Executive Officer, further tangible evidence of hardship may be requested.
-Details of the individuals/organisations and grounds for waiving of fees and charges will be retained for audit purposes.

 Where units are eligible for Recognition of Prior Learning a charge of $100 per unit will apply.